Haus-A-Rest

 image and Photography by Nichola Rodgers

-The next open call for Issue 59 is for students
+The next open call for Issue 60 is for Textile work

-We invite student artists and writers to submit work for issue 59 - the STUDENT issue.
+We invite artists and writers to submit work exploring the theme of TEXTILES.

 Feel free to get in touch via the form below with your Ideas & Questions.